 The wine remains in the wood for a period that varies according to the size of the cask and is then fined in the bottle for an additional period before it is released on the market.

 In general, the name of the producing estate or house can appear on the label along with that of the wine or a “fantasy” name can be used as well as the name of the vineyard that produced the grapes.
 Everything that appears on the label is stipulated in complete detail by law.
-That includes the alcohol level and the indication of the vintage, which in the case of the younger version of Chianti Classico is accompanied, on the neck of the bottle, by the Black Rooster trademark surrounded by a red border.
-If, however, the wine is a Riserva, the Black Rooster emblem will have a gold border.
+That includes the alcohol level and the indication of the vintage.
+A Black Rooster trademark must be present on the neck of the bottle or included in the back label.

 The law also provides that the varieties used and their percentages can not be mentioned on the label and that the name of the commune in which the wine is made can be followed only by the term “Italy”, not by the name of the region.